RichardZJM/Small-Cell-MTP-Training/README.md

 # Small-Cell MTP Training

-This repository provides example scripts for performing small-cell active learning with Moment Tensor Potentials (MTP) and Quantum Espresso.
+This repository provides example scripts for performing small-cell active learning with Moment Tensor Potentials (MTP) **MLIP-3** and **Quantum Espresso 6.6**.
 These scripts serve as a reference for users implementing MTP active learning (AL) and small-cell training with Quantum Espresso, but are not intended as plug-and-play solutions.

 Sample K and NaK potentials are provided with their training set in `samplePots`.
 ## Overview